solarkennedy/xkyle.com/content/post/2019-01-12-being-a-great-engineering-mentor.markdown

 Of course, being a friendly person sounds like good general advice, but it is especially important to be extra friendly to a mentee.
-It is likely they have been relocated to be a this new job, so they probably already have plenty of anxiety.
+It is likely they have been relocated to be at this new job, so they probably already have plenty of anxiety.
 Being that local friend that is sitting literally right next to them every day can go a long way towards reducing that anxiety.